 Honestly, you’d probably do more good for your skis just by brushing them out rather than applying any type of paste or liquid glide wax (if you could only choose one of those options).
 Ask any dentist, and they’ll tell you that toothpaste is fine but it’s really the mechanical action of brushing that gets your teeth clean.
 This is not unlike treating the bases of your cross-country skis.

 By no means am I saying not to use paste or liquid wax.
 I do, after all.
-I just believe it’s exponentially more beneficial to also use a bronze brush.
+I just believe that it’s exponentially more beneficial to also use a bronze brush.
 And, to hot wax them after every few xc ski sessions.

 How Long Should it Take to Wax My Waxless Cross-Country Skis?